Layers

 Use API key access tokens

-An API Key access token can be used to authorize access to ArcGIS Online services and resources from your app, as well as to monitor access to those services.
-You can use a single access token for all requests made by your app, or assign individual access tokens for any classes that implements APIKeyResource
+An API Key can be used to authorize access to and portal items from your app, as well as to monitor access to those services.
+You can use a single for all requests made by your app, or assign individual for any classes that implements APIKeyResource.

 Learn more about API key authentication